angelozerr/mongo-mapreduce-webbrowser/README.md

-# What is Mongo MapReduce WebBrowser?
+# Overview

-**Mongo MapReduce WebBrowser** gives you the capability to write, test (quickly) and debug with breakpoints your MapReduce with your Web Browser.
+**Mongo MapReduce WebBrowser** is a Web application which gives you the capability to **write, test (quickly) and debug with breakpoints your MapReduce with your Web Browser**.

 See [live demo](http://mongo-mapreduce-webbrowser.opensagres.cloudbees.net/).